josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 # A long list of ways I've failed

-_again, it's cathartic to get things on paper.
-I might well be overly self-centered (see below) but I've historically been comfortable 'baring my soul'.
-And we've all read (with something like either complete boredom, mild disinterest, and rapt attention) other people's stories of their own failures._
+_As another aside: it's cathartic to get things on paper._

+_I might very well be overly self-centered, but I've historically been comfortable 'exposing inner state', and in a desire to rebuild a sense of a coherent narrative of my own life, especially one that makes sense to others, listing the highlights of failures is helpful.
+I often feel an intense desire to be able to explain some of this to others, especially in a way that is generous to me.
+(The written word, my own website, across the time and rounds of editing afforded by this format)_

 ##  my marriage

-Feels like I really, really failed people I wanted to do nothing but love really well.
-(Kristi, and Kristi's family).
-We're rapidly heading towards divorce, and the last two years have been complete relationship hell.
+I feel that I really, really failed people I wanted to do nothing but love really well.

-And either I don't understand why, or I couldn't prevent it, or I'm an inhumane clueless monster/narcissist doomed to re-make all the same mistakes my dad made, no matter how badly I want to not do that.
+Kristi, and Kristi's family.
+Eden, in some ways.

+Kristi and I are rapidly moving towards a divorce, with greivous damage having been done to the relationship and each other across the last few years.
+I long thought it was quite preventable, avoidable, repairable, etc, but can endure being wrong for so long.

+The last two years have been complete relationship hell.
+Kristi would probably agree, though for obvious reasons I would encourage you to speak with her independently to gut-check anything I might say.
+Her experience of our marriage and relationship is hers, and valid, just as my experience of it is my own, and valid.

 It's been burning to the ground catastrophically.
+Basically, the abandonment emotional neglect that we both experienced as children began to be forcefully replayed in our marriage, for a variety of reasons, with 2020 being a year of particularly visible escalation of harmful trends.
+In different ways, we both experienced abandonment from crucial caretakers.
+We brought plenty of trauma into our marriage when we got married in 2012; at the time we lacked a lot of the tools to deal with the trauma healthfully.

+We spun our wheels for a while in some ways, while gaining traction in others.
+Eventually, in 2020, the wheels came off.
+I needed emotional intimacy and freedom to experience emotions in a way that Kristi wasn't able to support, and she experienced those emotions and need for emotional intimacy as a threat, and responded with fight and freeze responses.
+Things deteriorated, in ways that felt so preventable to me.

 Where once there was perceived friendship, there's resentment and enmity.

-Kristi has hardly spoken a gentle word to me in two years, and is actively pushing me out of our home and marriage.
+Kristi has hardly spoken a gentle word to me in two years, and is actively pushing me out of our home and marriage. [^claims-of-abuse]

+[^claims-of-abuse]: i've observed a phenomina where at times these claims trigger extremely defensive reactions in others.
+I'm not here to moralize about ethical/unethical behavior.
+I'm not character assassinating, I'm _describing a pattern of behaviors_, in the conceptual compression that makes most sense for me.

-She has spoken to me with anger nearly daily, or has withheld words and kindness.
+She has spoken to me with anger nearly daily, and has withheld words of kindness,

 I've begged her for gentleness, and in the past I used to beg her to affirm anything of value or worth in me, our lives, our marriage, the hopes and dreams we once had.